 #5 Budget: 6 ways to save on meals

 One of the ways I save money on meals is to join the store membership.
 In fact, one of my stores kicks back $7.00 after I reach a certain goal.
 They also have online coupons.
 Not to mention member-only specials!
 And you can even shop and scan with the app.
 They might know what you buy, but they’ll also send you coupons to match your shopping list.

 Another way I save is to adjust my menu with what is growing in season.
 For squash dishes, I delay until fall and early winter.
 Strawberry pie is good in March.
 Here is a quick guide to knowing what fruits and veggies are in season so you know when you’re getting the best deal on them.
 Download my In-Season guide now.

 3 – Go to different stores

 A third trick is to go to different stores to get the best price.
-For instance, the coconut milk ice-cream I buy isn’t on sale at my normal store, but it is on sale at my secondary store.
+For instance, the coconut milk ice cream I buy isn’t on sale at my normal store, but it is on sale at my secondary store.
 This may be a lot of running around, so you’ll have to make the call whether it’s worth the gas, but I find this technique helpful.
 I have about five go-to stores to get the best deals.
 But how do you remember where you got what?
-You can download my Where I Buy Memory Guide and tuck it in your planner or handbag.
-Now you’ll never have to remember where you got what again!
+You can download the Where I Buy Memory Guide from Freebies and tuck it in your planner or handbag.

 4 – Buy store brand

 Buy store brand.
-There is not much difference in taste and quality from name brand goods to store brands.
+There is not much difference in taste and quality from name-brand goods to store brands.
 Simply look for the store brand and compare prices.
 You can even keep track at how much you save!

 5 – Watch the ingredients